16 Aug 2022

-Fraud on the Minority - the majority shareholders using their position of control to confer benefits on the directors or the majority shareholders at the expenses of the minority shareholders is also known as "fraud on the minority".
-Whether there needs to be actual fraud is not clear cut.
-In some cases, it would cover negligence on the party of the majority where the majority sees to benefit from such negligence.
+Fraud on the Minority - the majority shareholders using their position of control to confer benefits on the directors or the majority shareholders at the expense of the minority shareholders is also known as "fraud on the minority".
+Whether there needs to be actual fraud is not clear-cut.
+In some cases, it would cover negligence on the party of the majority which the majority sees to benefit from such negligence.

 If the court is satisfied that a petition is well-founded, it may make an order that it thinks is fit depending on the situation.
 These fact-specific orders can include:

-requiring the company to refrain from or continuing to do a particular act;
+requiring the company to refrain from or continue to do a particular act;

 authorising civil proceedings to be brought in the name of and on behalf of the Company;

 regulating the conduct of the Company's affairs in the future; and

 providing for the purchase of the shares of any member(s) of the Company by other member(s) or by the Company itself.

 In most cases, the petition aims to get one party to purchase the shares of another party where the court is specifically empowered to make such an order in a private company.

 One reason for bringing such an application is to force a sale at a better price than would otherwise be obtained - although the court will pay close attention to any terms agreed in the Articles of Association.